angelinopires/consumer-affairs-test/README.md

 * [Requisites](https://docs.google.com/document/d/1M2vZ2QRg2kK7JruhyR7Xbw78oK4OSBQpXk7u_c3gexE/edit)

 ## 🤖 Known issues
 * Small mortgage calculations could have a difference of $0,01 due to the high number of decimals.

 ## 🦾What could be improved
 * Split the HTML code into reusable components with separated style and logic.
+* Unit tests for the most critical functions.
 * Auto-format every number tipped on Currency input.
 * Create a better way to use typography variables from the Design System.